pydicom/pydicom/doc/tutorials/contributing_docs.rst

 * Downloading the current documentation
 * Installing required libraries
+* Building and previewing the documentation
 * Creating a new git branch
 * Making a change to the documentation
-* Building and previewing your changes
 * Committing the changes and making a pull request

 Download the documentation